aaron-grau/curic/sql/readings/heredocs.md

 a heredoc corresponds to the first `?` in your SQL query code.

 On the other hand in key-value pairs the key acts as the placeholder for its corresponding value variable.
-The order of arguments doesn't matter as a result.
+The order of key-value pair arguments doesn't matter as a result.

 If you use a `?` or key-value pair to pass in variables to a SQL query,